/

 min read

-This guide outlines the roadmap I’ve used for over 20 years to create clear and concise project plans that prioritize people and keep everyone aligned.
-By following it, you can build stronger teams and achieve your project objectives with confidence.
+<highlight>On this page,</highlight> you’ll find an outline of the roadmap I’ve used for over 20 years to create clear, concise project plans that prioritize people and keep everyone aligned.
+So, if you only have time to read one, make it this one.

 What is a project plan?